Jon Snow (journalist): Other ventures

 Following his retirement from ITN as the news anchor for Channel 4 in 2021, Snow continued his long association with the broadcaster by travelling to Greece, Japan and California to research and present his two-part documentary on How to Live to 100, broadcast during January 2023.
 The programme sought to reveal to viewers the secrets of a long, happy and healthy life by examining the lifestyles of the residents of three continents who were approaching 100 years of age.

 Awards and honours

+Snow received the BAFTA Fellowship, the organisation's highest honour, at the 2015 British Academy Television Awards.
+He has also won several Royal Television Society awards: two for reports from El Salvador, one for his coverage of the Kegworth air disaster, the 1995 award for Best Male Presenter, and the 1980 award for TV Journalist of the Year for his coverage of Afghanistan, Iran and the Middle East.

 Snow declined an OBE because he believes working journalists should not take honours from those about whom they report.

-In May 2015, Snow accepted a BAFTA Fellowship at the 2015 BAFTA Awards Ceremony.